Siege of Kut: Surrender of the British army

 The British also asked for help from the Russians.
 General Nikolai Baratov, with his largely Cossack force of 20,000, was in Persia at the time.
-Following the request he advanced towards Baghdad in April 1916, but he turned back when news reached him of the surrender.
+Following the request he advanced towards Baghdad in April 1916, but he turned back when news of the surrender reached him.

 General Townshend arranged a ceasefire on the 26th and, after failed negotiations, he simply surrendered on 29 April 1916 after a siege of 147 days.
 Around 13,000 Allied soldiers survived to be made prisoners.
 The Turkish writer İlber Ortaylı states that "Halil Pasha acted like a gentleman to the surrendering British officers" and offered "to take the POWs up towards the north in river boats in case fuel could be provided from British bases nearby."
 The French historian Marc Ferro suggested a different image.
 According to Ferro, the surrendered British and Indian forces were forced to march around the city of Baghdad while being maltreated by the Ottoman troops supervising their march.

 After the surrender, the Ottomans agreed to an exchange of sick and wounded soldiers for an equal number of POWs of the Ottoman Empire that were held by the British.
 Around 1,500 incapacitated prisoners were exchanged.
 The Anglo-Indian sick and wounded were taken to hospitals by ships and barges of the Tigris River.

 The men of the 6th Division suffered terribly as Ottoman prisoners.
 On the day of the surrender, the Ottomans handed out biscuits for the POWs.
 The British historian Russell Braddon wrote that after eating the biscuits "The following morning, they began to die.
 Frothing at the mouth, their bowels and stomachs disintegrating into a greenish slime, dehydrated and moaning, they died one after the other".
 The British and Indian POWs were afflicted by enteritis from contaminated biscuits.